Here are ten fun and safe summer activities for your family to enjoy.

-As Massachusetts and surrounding states ease restrictions, it might be time to think about hitting the roads to explore the area.
-Here are some essential things to consider before you pack up the car and head out:
+As states update COVID safety mandates based on health data, here are some essential things to consider before you pack up the car and head out:

 - Be thorough.
 Consider calling ahead to any place you plan to go.
 Ask hotel managers how they are ensuring people’s safety.
 Ask about refund policies, if they reduce capacity, and what cleaning protocols are in place.

 - Pack masks.
 It is best to have masks handy for everyone in the family, even if adults are fully vaccinated and especially for children who are not vaccinated.
-Some businesses require masks, as do hospitals, health centers, and public transportation.
+Some businesses and public areas require masks, as do hospitals, health centers, and public transportation.

-You may need childcare or a babysitter this summer.
-Here are some tips for a safer childcare experience:
+As you plan fun summer activities, you may need childcare help, or a babysitter.
+Here are some tips for a safer experience:

 - Candid, open conversations are essential to a healthy sitter/family relationship, during the pandemic and in regular times, too.

-- Know if the prospective sitter is fully vaccinated or follows safe practices to prevent getting COVID-19.
+- Know if the prospective sitter is fully vaccinated and follows safe practices to prevent getting COVID-19.

 - Consider who should wear masks, especially if unvaccinated children are part of the gathering.

-- Have a plan if the sitter, child, or family member becomes sick with symptoms of COVID-19.
+- Have a plan in place if the sitter, child, or family member becomes sick with symptoms of COVID-19 or tests positive.

 Stay up to date with the latest news and information from Emerson Hospital.
 Sign up today!